exonum/exonum-doc/src/architecture/transactions.md

 4. `signature`: the cryptographic signature for the message with a transaction.
   Any author of the transaction (as any other message) should have the private and public keys which allow him to generate a correct transaction.
 He shouldn't provide any other person his private key but should use it to sign messages.
-And any other could check if the author signed the message using public key and signature.
+The signature of a particular person could be verified using by anyone using the public key.

 The main properties of Blockchain transactions are

-1. *purity*: the right to send transaction could be checked no matter the transaction source using cryptography
+1. *purity*: the right to send transaction could be checked using cryptography no matter the transaction source
 2. *sequential consistency*: any valid copy of the Blockchain has the same order of blocks and transactions in it.
 Such a property is guaranteed by the **TODO** ref Consensus algorithm
 3. *non-replayability*: any transaction could be included into the Blockchain only once.
-The `seed` field inside the transaction and ignoring the already included into the Blockchain transactions for the new blocks guarantees it.
+The `seed` field inside the transaction and ignoring the transactions, already included into the Blockchain, for the new blocks guarantees this property.